Who is more at risk of illness in winter?

 Cold weather payments

 You may be entitled to financial help during cold spells.
-Find out more about cold weather payments.
+Find out more about cold weather payments at the link below:

 Wear something warm